mmierzwa/mmierzwa.github.io/_posts/2012-01-23-error-value-cannot-be-null-parameter.md

 For every other it throws arg null exception as described above.
 This looks definitely like a bad design in Sharepoint API (one of many...) - the collection should be indexed with other enum that contain valid set of values.

-You can find some more detailed info about the reason of this strange behavior on the short [stackoverflow thread](http://stackoverflow.com/questions/8837172/error-value-cannot-be-null-parameter-name-formtype-retrieving-default-view) started by my question.
+You can find some more detailed info about the reason of this strange behavior on the short [StackOverflow thread](http://stackoverflow.com/questions/8837172/error-value-cannot-be-null-parameter-name-formtype-retrieving-default-view) started by my question.
 How Stefan figured out that error is caused by enum to string conversion?
 I guess this mystery was revealed with [ILSpy](http://wiki.sharpdevelop.net/ILSpy.ashx) or some similar tool ;-)

 Cheers!
-Marek